 The RFO has begun work on this and it will be covered at the next meeting 23rd November.

 The timetable was discussed.
-Cllr Al-Hamdani advised the budget would need to be signed off at the Full Council meeting 22nd January 2023 so it could be shared with OMBC at their meeting in February, ahead of final budget approval in early March.
+Cllr Al-Hamdani advised the budget would need to be signed off at the Full Council meeting 22nd January 2023 so it could be shared with OMBC in February, ahead of final budget approval in early March.
 There was some discussion on ensuring these deadlines were met.

 590. Precept Estimate 2024-25